kryzii/WRITEUPS/2025/DEADFACE CTF 2025/HOSTBUSTERS (B2R)/README.md

 ## Description

-> Hostsbusters consists of **8 total flags** that we should find throughout the machine.
-But, I wasn't really focusing on solving most of the questions to gain the flag.
-So some of the flag was might not be in my writeup because i was trying to gaining root access *(Akmal was the one trying to solve this challenge, so i just continue the rest)*.
-But we still unable to solve one challenge for this machine. *(I went to sleep after solving this question and woke up only after the CTF's finished.)*
+> Hostsbusters is a machine consists of **8 total flags**.
+It consist of 2 lateral movement before we can get root.
+So some of the flag was might not be in my writeup because i was tasked to gaining root access *(Akmal was the one trying to solve this challenge initially, so i just continuing the rest)*.
+But we still unable to solve one challenge for this machine. *(I went to sleep after gained root and woke up only after the CTF's finished.)*

 ## Shell as gh0st404